 - Register your team online anytime before May 1.
 The Great American Arctic Birding Challenge checklist will then be emailed to the contact person listed on the registration form.

 - Record your birds.
-If at least 2 team members (on teams of 2 or more) identify a bird by sight or sound, mark the species on your checklist.
+Identify a bird by sight or sound and mark the species on your checklist.
 This is not a bird count; you are not counting the number of birds from each species spotted.
 You are just looking for the total number of individual species and marking each species on the checklist as you identify it.

 - Complete and submit your checklist.
 Submit your completed checklist using the online form sent to registered teams, by email by midnight (Alaska time!) on June 1 or have it postmarked by June 1.
 Mail to 431 W. 7th Avenue, Suite 101, Anchorage, Alaska 99501, attention: Kassandra Smith.